sachamasry/klepsidra/README.md

 * UI improvements
   * Update tag list sorting to case-insensitive alphabetical
+    * Need to use following call in queries: `ORDER BY name COLLATE NOCASE ASC` to get case-insensitivity for the column
   * Calculate duration of open timers, updating regularly? types, etc.
     * Remove non-active entities-projects, customers, activity types-from